stripe/stripe-node/README.md

 For collecting customer and payment information in the browser, use [Stripe.js][stripe-js].

+## Support

+New features and bug fixes are released on the latest major version of the `stripe` package.
+If you are on an older major version, we recommend that you upgrade to the latest in order to use the new features and bug fixes including those for security vulnerabilities.
+Older major versions of the package will continue to be available for use, but will not be receiving any updates.

 ## Documentation

 See the [`stripe-node` API docs](https://stripe.com/docs/api?lang=node) for Node.js.